WWE News: Glenn ‘Kane’ Jacobs Says Bernie Sanders And Donald Trump Inspired Him To Run For Mayor

 Glenn Jacobs, better known to WWE fans as Kane, recently became the Mayor of Knox County, Tennessee.
 In a recent interview with RollingStone, the former WWE champion talked about politics, and if he ever plans on getting back into the wrestling ring.

 Jacobs was asked when he first got an inkling that he might want to run for office.
-The former WWE superstar said that he’s always been interested in politics, and that social studies was his favorite subject in school.
+The former WWE superstar said that he’s always been interested in politics and that social studies was his favorite subject in school.
 Jacobs revealed that it was about three years ago when he first thought about running for county mayor.
 As time went on, Glenn started thinking more seriously about it, and he started to think that he could really do it.

 The former WWE superstar, who identifies as a Libertarian, has previously revealed that he voted for Donald Trump.
 When asked if Trump’s win inspired him to run, he said that it did, and strategically speaking, Bernie Sanders did as well.
 He said that Sanders was right there with the Democratic nomination, which some people feel was stolen from him.
 The former WWE superstar known as Kane said he saw two guys who were definitely outside the establishment.
 Glenn Jacobs then expounded, as RollingStone reported.